mpnally/Terrifically-Simple-JSON/README.md

 It does not otherwise say what an object is, what a name is or what a value is (beyond defining basic datatypes).
 This gives designers a lot of flexibility, which often leads to complex JSON.

-Terrifically Simple JSON reduces complexity by adding these 3 constraints:
+Terrifically Simple JSON reduces complexity by adding 3 constraints:

 1. Every Terrifically Simple JSON object must correspond to an entity in the data model of the API.
 2. The `name` of a name/value pair must refer to a property or relationship in the state of the corresponding entity.